parallaxtv/ParallaxTV/README.md

 ## Trademark Notice

 The ParallaxTV name, logo, branding, artwork, and related assets are the property of the ParallaxTV project.
 Forks and derivative works should use a different name and branding if they are distributed publicly.

 ---

+## Acknowledgements

+Special thanks to the Jellyfin team, the MPV project, the Tauri team, the React ecosystem, and the wider open-source community for making projects like this possible.

+---

+## Disclaimer

+ParallaxTV is an independent community project and is not affiliated with, endorsed by, or officially connected to the Jellyfin Project.
+Jellyfin is a trademark of the Jellyfin Project.

+---